lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * C_1 = `null` is present to identify message_1

-* CRED_I is an 802.1AR IDevID encoded as a CBOR Certificate of type 0 {{I-D.mattsson-cose-cbor-cert-compress}}.
+* CRED_I is an 802.1AR IDevID encoded as a C509 Certificate of type 0 {{I-D.mattsson-cose-cbor-cert-compress}}.
     * R acquires CRED_I out-of-band, indicated in AD_1
     * ID_CRED_I = {4: h''} is a kid with value empty byte string